petrica/esphome-espelite/README.md

 3. **Data Flow**:
    - Real sensor data flows to Home Assistant via ESPHome
    - Custom/manipulated values are sent to the SONOFF TH Elite via the dummy component
+   - If Home Assistant values are older than `temp_age_threshold`, real sensor values are sent to SONOFF TH Elite instead
-   - The SONOFF device uses these custom values for its thermostat logic
+   - The SONOFF device uses these values for its thermostat logic

 ## Hardware Configuration